The Best Bags for Moms With Toddlers (2023)

 The Crossbody Bag or Belt Purse

 The crossbody bag/belt purse/fanny pack is a new favorite for toddler moms.
 A belt purse allows you to carry a few essential items on the front of your body.
 And it’s completely hands-free.
-You can carry your toddler and still have access to your debit card.
+You can carry your toddler and still have access to your debit card and phone.

 Pros